Dallinger/Dallinger/docs/source/networks.rst

 Node connections
 ----------------

-A node can be connected to another node in three ways.
-A single direction connection to another node (to), a single direction connection from another node (from), or a bidirectional connection to another node (both).
+A node can be connected to another node in three ways:

+1. a single direction connection to another node ("to")
+2. a single direction connection from another node ("from")
+3. a bidirectional connection to another node ("both")

 A node can transmit information when connected `to` another node.
 It can receive information when connected `from` another node.
 If it is connected to another node in `both` directions, it can both receive and transmit.

 Nodes have a `connect` method that is used to connect them to other nodes.
 This method can specify the direction of a connection: